Techsupport254/tabitha-project/tabitha-proposal.md

 1. Symptom Input and Collection: The system will allow doctors at Uzuri Chem Pharmacy to enter symptoms through a simple Flask-based web interface.
 2. Disease Prediction with Machine Learning: Using a trained machine learning model, the system will analyze the entered symptoms and predict possible diseases.
 3. Personalized Recommendation Generation: After predicting a disease, the system will create a detailed report.
-4. Real-Time Data Checking and Updates: The system will use data analysis to check its predictions and recommendations in real-time, making sure they’re safe and correct.
+4. Real-Time Data Checking and Updates: The system will use data analysis to check its predictions and recommendations in real-time, making sure they're safe and correct.
 5. Secure Access and Health Data Protection: To keep patient information safe, the system will use encryption techniques, protecting symptoms, reports, and personal details from unauthorized access.
    1.4 Objectives
    1.4.1 General Objective